-In this week's Parsha, it's time for Jacob to get married, so he sets off to Uncle Laban's house to find a wife.
-When Jacob arrives and meets his cousin Rachel, he decides that this is the one for him!
-Jacob is so enthralled with the shidduch ("match"), that he agrees to work for Uncle Laban a full seven years before earning the right to marry Rachel.
+In this week's parsha, Jacob sets off to his Uncle Lavan's town to find a wife.
+When Jacob arrives and meets his cousin Rachel, he decides that this is the one for him.
+Jacob is so enthralled with the shidduch ("match"), that he agrees to work a full seven years for Uncle Lavan before earning the right to marry Rachel.
 In fact, the Torah reports that Jacob's excitement was so great that the seven years "seemed to him like only a few days" (Genesis 29:20).

-The appointed day finally arrives, and Laban invites the entire town to the wedding festivities.
-Everyone is celebrating.
-Everyone except for Rachel's older sister Leah, who has remained single with her fate undecided.
-Jacob, not known to be naive (recall how he cleverly wrested the birthright away from his brother Esau), suspects that Laban might covertly try to marry off his older daughter Leah that night instead!
+The appointed day finally arrives, and Lavan invites the entire town to the wedding festivities.
+Everyone is celebrating - everyone except for Rachel's older sister, Leah, who has remained single with her fate undecided.
+Jacob, not known to be naïve (recall how he cleverly wrested the birthright away from his brother Esav), suspects that Lavan might covertly try to marry off his older daughter Leah that night instead.

-Since the bride wears a veil covering her face, Jacob arranges a "secret password" ― in order to guarantee that it will in fact be his beloved Rachel under the Chuppah!
+Since brides traditionally wear a veil covering her face, Jacob arranges a "secret password" to guarantee it will in fact be his beloved Rachel under the chuppah.

-So what happens?
-Hundreds of guests have arrived.
+Picture the scene: Hundreds of guests have arrived.
 The caterer, band and photographer are all ready and positioned.
-Jacob stands expectantly under the Chuppah and... here comes the bride!
-Because she is veiled, nobody knows that Laban had pulled the old switcheroo ― and it's really Leah at the Chuppah!
+Jacob stands expectantly under the chuppah and... here comes the bride!
+Because she is veiled, nobody knows that Lavan had pulled the old switcheroo - and it's really Leah in the wedding dress!

 But that's not the way it worked out.
-Instead, when Leah arrived under the Chuppah, she gave the correct password.
+Instead, when Leah arrived under the chuppah, she gave the correct password.
 Why?
-Because Rachel told her sister what to say.
-Rachel knew what a terrible embarrassment Leah would suffer if the ruse were to be revealed at that moment.
-So in order to spare her sister embarrassment, Rachel was actually willing to give up the husband for whom she'd waited patiently for seven years! (see Talmud, Megillah 13b)
+Because Rachel, knowing what a terrible embarrassment her sister would suffer if the ruse were to be revealed at that moment, told Leah what to say.
+In order to spare embarrassment, Rachel was actually willing to give up the husband she'd waited patiently for seven years! (see Talmud, Megillah 13b)

-Imagine yourself engaged to be married, but due to circumstances you must schedule the wedding seven years in advance.
+Imagine being engaged to be married, but due to circumstances scheduling the wedding seven years in advance.
 Finally the great day arrives.
-Could anything stop you from going through with it?
-Would you consider giving it all up to spare another human being from humiliation!?
+Would you ever consider giving it all up to spare someone from embarrassment?